Jackson's nephew on documentary claims

 Michael Jackson's nephew on Leaving Neverland allegations

-Taj Jackson, Michael Jackson's nephew, has spoken to Newsnight's Kirsty Walk about Leaving Neverland.
+The singer's nephew Taj Jackson speaks to BBC Newsnight's Kirsty Wark about Leaving Neverland.

-The Channel 4/HBO documentary is due to be aired in the UK for the first time.

 -